Ozi-cheri/auto-sphere/README.md

      * This page displays a modal asking, "Are you sure you want to log out?"
 This helps to confirms the users final decision before logging out.

   * Articles Page
      * This page displays articles in a card layout with title, image, and truncated content preview.
 Upvote and downvote buttons are available with comment count displayed via a speech bubble icon.
+This helps rank articles by popularity and engagement.

+  * Add Article
+     * Registered users can contribute by submitting new articles.
+The form includes fields for the article title, content, and an optional car image upload.
+Articles are linked to the user who created them.

+  * Successful Message Confirmation
+     * A confirmation message is displayed when a user successfully submits an article, comment, login and more.
+This ensures that users receive feedback on their actions.

+  * Detailed Article Page
+     * Clicking on an article opens a detailed view.
+Users can read the full content along with comments from other users.

+  *  User Comment Section
+     * Login users can leave comments on articles.
+Comments are displayed under the article with timestamps and user details.

+  * Edit And Edit Update Section
+     * Users can edit their own articles.
+This ensures flexibility in case of content updates.

+  * Delete Comment And Confirmation
+    * Login users have the option to delete their own comment.
+Before deleting a comment, users receive a confirmation prompt to prevents accidental deletions.
+  * Must Log In Section
+    * Certain features (e.g., adding articles, commenting, upvoting/downvoting) require users to log in.
+    Unauthorized users are redirected to the login page when they attempt restricted actions.

   * Footer
       * Contains links to Facebook, Instagram, and Twitter.
 Includes copyright information.

   * Admin Dashboard
-      * This page allows the site owner manage articles, comments, etc.
+      * This page allows the site owner to manage articles, comments, etc.

  # Features Left to Implement
 * Comment Notifications: Notify users of new comments or replies.
 * User Profiles: Add detailed profiles for users.

-* Enhanced Commenting: Allow users to reply to comments.
-* Improved Comment Deletion: Allow users to delete their comments with confirmation.
+* Add links to Facebook, Instagram, and Twitter.

  ## Technologies Used